Ever found it ironic that more and more, we’re reading about the dangers of screen time … on our screens?

 One mom has found it helpful to involve her children in daily planning, such as getting them a small calendar or appointment book.
 (The more like mom’s, the better!)

-Suggest putting aside times for family nights, special “daddy-daughter” or “mother-son” dates, etc. See where screen time fits into this schedule, and encourage them to make the best use of their days.
+Suggest putting aside times for family nights, special “daddy-daughter” or “mother-son” dates, etc. See where screens fit into this schedule, and encourage them to make the best use of their days.
 Give them as much age-appropriate control over their schedules as you can.